- 8 oz package of cream cheese

 - Add cool whip, beat until smooth.

-- Add preserves to taste, mix, and refrigerate until use.
+- Add preserves to taste, mix, and refrigerate until needed.

 Blue and Red Ribbons for Award Winning Recipes at the Great Smoky Mountains Heritage Center Blue Ribbon Country Fair!